GitHub Copilot Agent Mode - Advanced Training

 - Key capabilities and use cases

-- When to use Agent Mode vs. inline/chat/edit modes
+- When to use each mode: Inline, Ask, Plan, and Agent

 2. MCP (Model Context Protocol)